louiejancevski/SpotifyClone/README.md

 - Version 1.0

 ## URL / Live version
-To use the live demo of this app, visit:
+To use the live demo of this app:
 -  https://louiejancevski.github.io/SpotifyClone/

 ## About this project